MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 - Select **Overview**.
 Locate the **Connect** button.
 Select **Connect**, and select database `postgres` (make sure you're using the right database).
 - You'll find the Azure Cloud Shell shows, it has connected to the database.
 - Input the following command to create a user for your managed identity `myManagedIdentity`.

     ```bash
     select * from pgaadauth_create_principal('myManagedIdentity', false, false);
     ```

 - You'll find a message saying **Created role for "myManagedIdentity"** which means the user is created successfully.
-- List all the Azure AD user with the following command.
+- List all the Azure AD users with the following command.

     ```bash
     select * from pgaadauth_list_principals(false);
     ```

 - Grant `myManagedIdentity` to access your database `contoso`.

     ```bash